jrc03c/js-math-tools/readme.md

 // i.e., row 1, sub-row 2, sub-sub-row 3, item 3
 ```

+If `x` is a `Series`, then the returned value will be a string from the object's index (i.e., something akin to a "row" name, though a `Series` doesn't actually have rows).
+If `x` is a `DataFrame`, then the returned value will be an array of the form `[rowName, colName]`.
+To obtain numerical indices in either of these cases, just pass `x.values` into the `argmax` function rather than `x` itself.

 ## `argmin(x)`

-Returns the index of the minimum value in the arbitrarily nested array `x`.
-If `x` is 1-dimensional, then a whole number will be returned.
-If, however, `x` is arbitrarily nested, then the returned value will be an array of whole numbers representing indices at each dimension.
-See `argmax` for examples of the returned values.
+Returns the index of the minimum value in `x`.
+See `argmax` for examples and more information about the returned values.

 ## `assert(condition, message)`

-Does nothing if `condition` is true; otherwise, it throws an error with the given `message` string.
+Does nothing if `condition` is true; otherwise, it throws an error with the (optional) given `message` string.

 ## `ceil(x)`

-Given a number `x`, returns either the next highest integer (if `x` has a fractional component) or `x` itself (if `x` is already an integer).
-Note that `x` can also be an arbitrarily nested array of numbers.
+Returns the ceiling(s) of `x`.

 ## `chop(x, threshold=1e-10)`

-Returns 0 if the absolute value of `x` is less than the `threshold`; otherwise, it returns `x`.
-Both `x` and `threshold` can be either numbers or arbitrarily nested arrays of numbers.
+Returns 0(s) if the absolute value(s) of `x` is less than the `threshold`; otherwise, it returns `x`.

 ## `clamp(x, min, max)`

 Returns `min` if `x` is less than `min`; returns `max` if `x` is greater than `max`; otherwise, returns `x`.
-All of `x`, `min`, and `max` can be numbers or arbitrarily nested arrays of numbers.

 ## `combinations(x, r)`

-Given an arbitrarily nested array `x`, returns all possible combinations of `r` items from `x`.
-Note that any nesting of `x` will be ignored — i.e., `x` will be "flattened" into a 1-dimensional array before getting the combinations — so it won't be possible with this function to get combinations of arrays.
+Returns all possible combinations of `r` items from `x`.
+Note that any nesting of `x` will be ignored — i.e., `x` will be "flattened" into a 1-dimensional array before getting the combinations — so it won't be possible with this function to get combinations of _arrays_.

 ## `copy(x)`

 Returns a copy of `x`.
-The only exception occurs if `x` is an instance of a custom class.
+The only exception is if `x` is an instance of a custom class.
 In such a case, a plain JavaScript `Object` will be returned, though bearing the same members as `x` but not an instance of the same class.
 Also, this function handles circular references by replacing them with strings like `"<reference to '/some/path/down/into/the/object'>"`.
+If you need a copy of `x` using a custom class, use [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone).

 ## `correl(a, b)`

-Returns the correlation of `a` and `b`, which are 1-dimensional arrays of numbers.
+Returns the correlation of `a` and `b`, which are 1-dimensional arrays or `Series` instances.

 ## `cos(x)`

-Returns the cosine where `x` is a number or an arbitrarily nested array of numbers.
+Returns the cosine(s) of `x`.

-## `count(x, items)`
+## `count(x, matcher)`

-Given an arbitrarily nested array `x`, returns an array of objects, each of which has the members "item" and "count" to indicate how many times a given item appeared in `x`.
-Using `items` is optional; but if used, it can be any kind of value or an array of values.
-Do note, though, that it's not currently possible to count appearances of child arrays in `x`; only other types can be counted.
-That's because `x` is "flattened" into a 1-dimensional array before the counting begins.
+Returns the number(s) of times that certain values appear in `x`.
+If `matcher` is a single value (like a number), then the returned value will be a single number (indicating the number of times that `matcher` appears in `x`).
+If `matcher` is an array, then an array of the same size will be returned containing objects with `item` and `count` properties.
+If `matcher` is a function, then a single number will be returned based on how many times the function returned `true` when presented with each value in `x`.
+Finally, if `matcher` is undefined, then all of the items in `x` will be counted and returned as an array of objects with `item` and `count` properties.

 ## `covariance(a, b)`

-Returns the covariance between two 1-dimensional arrays, `a` and `b`.
+Returns the covariance between `a` and `b`, which are 1-dimensional arrays or `Series` instances.

 ## `DataFrame(x)`